We often get an email or phone call asking us something like:

 You can use a stud finder to locate it.
 If you don’t have a stud finder pretend you are that using echolocation to find a fruit tree.
 Simply knock your knuckles along the wall.

 A picture hanging system consists of a hanging rail with hanging wires and hooks.
+You attach the hanging rail to the wall by means of little plastic clips (called ‘click and connects‘) which the rail clicks onto.
 The hanging wires are inserted into the rail and can slide to the left and right.
-This means you can hang your pictures anywhere along the walls.
-The hooks slide up and down the hanging wire and are inserted into the d-rings or wire on the back of the picture.
+That’s why you can hang your pictures anywhere along the walls.

-On 9.5 mm and 12.5 mm.
-Gyprock walls, the rail can be installed with special plastic plugs for plaster walls called Wallmates.
+On 9.5 mm and 12.5 mm Gyprock walls, when hanging heavy pictures, best to install the click and connect clips onto which the hanging rail is clipped with special plastic plugs for plaster walls called Wallmates.
 For thicker Fyrchek walls easiest to use the metal Wallmates.
+Use 45mm long screws.

 Hanging Pictures on Brick Walls

-Many customers want to maintain the natural beauty of their brick walls which can be challenging when it comes to hanging art or signage.
-It’s nearly impossible to fill, patch, or repair nail hole damage once it has occurred.
-Over time, you’ll end up with the Swiss cheese effect.
-Here’s an unsightly example:
+Many customers want to maintain the natural beauty of their brick walls which can be challenging when it comes to hanging art or mirrors.
+Why?
+Because it’s nearly impossible to fill, patch, or repair nail hole damage once it has occurred.
+Over time, you’ll end up with the Swiss Cheese effect, just like the photo to your left.

-You may be wondering why there is so much damage in that one area; almost 20 holes.
+Wondering why there is so much damage in that one area (almost 20 holes)?
 This is because optimal viewing is at eye height; you want to have the centre of the painting about 1.5 to 1.7 m up from the floor.
-So most wall damage is it about 1.8 m 22 m above the floor because this is where the hanging apparatus is positioned behind object.
-This damage isn’t only ugly, it can endanger the integrity of your wall, and in historic buildings all the walls are almost always load-bearing.
+So most wall damage is it about 1.8 m 22 m above the floor because this is where the screw or nail is positioned behind the picture.
+This damage isn’t only ugly, it can endanger the integrity of your wall,; in historic buildings most walls are load-bearing.
 It also makes it difficult to find a new spot to place a new picture.